 Butcher Block Island Top

 One of the changes we have not yet made is to replace our cream-colored laminate countertops.
 It just wasn’t in the budget at the time of this kitchen refresh.
 With the island painted a different color I started to see it as a stand alone piece.
-We had originally placed a stained piece of thin wood to hold the place until we were able to pull off a real butcher block.
-We added the butcher block a few years ago and I love how it turned out.
+We had originally placed a stained piece of thin wood to hold the place until we were able to pull off a real butcher’s block as a new countertop.
+We added the butcher block a few years ago for the final design and I love how it turned out.
 As for the laminate counters…they are still here.
 (I’m holding out for a quartz countertop)

 Using the Second Vanity as Extra Kitchen Storage